 - While the roast is resting, place roasting pan on stove top over medium high heat.
 Stir in stock and wine, scraping up the bits from the bottom of the pan.
 Bring to a boil, then reduce heat to medium and allow au jus to reduce to about 1 cup.
 Whisk in butter and season to taste.

 - While au jus is reducing, slice roast thin on the bias.
 Serve and pass with au jus.

 Method Three: Sear & Indirect Heat for Gas or Char Grill

 - Heat char grill or get coals in grill very hot, 500° +.

-- If using a gas grill turn the left and the right burners to low, keeping the roast in between and away from the heat sources.
+- If using a gas grill, turn the left and the right burners to low, keeping the roast in between and away from the heat sources.
 Insert a meat thermometer into the center of the roast, and close the grill lid.
 Continue to roast for one hour or until meat thermometer registers 135°, for medium rare.
 If using a char grill, push coals around to one side.
 Place the roast on opposite side of heat, and cover with the grill lid.
-Continue to roast for one hour or until meat thermometer registers 135° for medium rare, rotating once during the cooking time.
+Continue to roast for 1 hour or until meat thermometer registers 135° for medium rare, rotating once during the cooking time.

 - Remove roast from the grill and transfer to platter and slice thin on the bias.